-Click here for a printable version of this page as well as the packing list!
+Click here for a printable version of this page!

 Students are not allowed to call or receive phone calls unless it is an emergency.
 The Enviro Center's number is (218) 543-6161.